 Entrance of Ramchandi Temple @Rafiq Somani

 A massive tree near the temple has red cloth pieces tied around it.
 As we enter the temple, we see faithful lighting lamps and praying.
-Prasad is being prepared and served.
-Colourful flower baskets as offerings to the Goddess are being sold.
+Monks are preparing and serving prasad.
+Vendors sell colourful flower baskets as offerings to the Goddess.
 We can see the Goddess in the inner sanctum.
 On the right we see the Dasa Mahavidyas, or Ten Goddesses, manifestations of the divine mother.

 Flower Baskets and Faithful lighting diyas at Ramchandi Temple @Rafiq Somani